Kitchener Waterloo Little Theatre

 We love hearing what our audience thinks, both about our performers and the show.
 In addition to voting, we ask audience members to provide feedback on their voting ballots.
 However, we know that some people prefer to think about what they want to say and tell us later.
 If you’re in the latter group (or you just forgot to mention something), fill out our online, anonymous feedback form.

 Click here to tell us what you think about the most recent Battle of the Bards!

 Bards is scheduled around KWLT’s main stage productions.
-Our next date is Friday, February 21, 2014.
+Our next show is being planed for June

 Doors open at 7:30pm, and the shows start at 8pm (typically ending between 10-10:30pm).
 No reservations are required, but you can RSVP via KWLT’s Facebook events page.